The 42 Best Christmas Light Shows That Will Totally Wow You in 2025

 Jim McKinley/Getty Images

 For more than two decades, Bellingrath Gardens and Home has been the best spot in Alabama for Christmas light shows.
-This year, the Magic Christmas in Lights display will feature more than 1,100 illuminated sets and three million lights spread throughout the impressive grounds of this 65-acre estate.
 Over the years, it has received tons of accolades, from outlets including the Southeast Tourism Society and USA Today.

 Learn More